(1+readRegionCount) * writeCommandCount + readCommandCount and plus 1 if analytics is enabled.

 Deny List

-Enabling deny lists introduces a cost of 2 additional command per limit call.
+Enabling deny lists introduces a cost of 2 additional command perlimit call.

-Values passed in identifier, ip, userAgent and country are checked with a single SMISMEMBER command.
-The other command is TTL which is for checking the status of the current ip deny list to figure out whether it is expired, valid or disabled.
+The other command is TTL which is for checking the status of the current ip deny list to figure out whether

-If Auto IP deny list is enabled, the Ratelimit SDK will update the ip deny list everyday, in the first limit invocation after 2 AM UTC.
-This will consume 9 commands per day.
+the Ratelimit SDK will update the ip deny list everyday, in the first limit invocation after 2 AM UTC.

-If a value is found in the deny list at redis, the client saves this value in the cache and denies any further requests with that value for a minute without calling Redis (except for analytics).
+If a value is found in the deny list at redis, the client saves this value in the cache and denies

 Analytics

-If analytics is enabled, all calls of limit will result in 1 more command since ZINCRBY will be called to update the analytics.
+If analytics is enabled, all calls oflimit will result in 1 more command since ZINCRBY will be called to update the analytics.